sinastiller/vegan-travel-food-blog/README.md

 ![Colour Palette](images-readme/colour_palette.png)

-This website uses a palette of green and light pink tones and some variants of the same color scheme belonging to their color family.
+This website uses a palette of green and light pink tones and some variants of the same colour scheme belonging to their colour family.
 It was created by using [Adobe Express Free Logo Maker](https://www.adobe.com/express/create/logo).

 ### [Typography](#typography)
 I have imported the following Google Fonts:
-* Playfair Display 500 for headings on website.
+* Playfair Display 500 for headings on the website.
 * Montserrat 300 for the body text on the website.

 ### [Imagery](#imagery)